truongnhukhang/codetotrade-docs/docs/user guide/2-run-deep-backtesting-for-bot.md

 **Date to**: 2024-11-21 .

-Users provide the parameter lists through an input field, e.g., `indicator_params`.
+Users provide the parameter lists through  `indicator params` input field.
 The application automatically generates and tests all combinations.
 ![overfit-test](../assets/images/deepbacktest.png)

 > The deep backtesting application generates all possible combinations of the given parameter values.
 For instance: